 With conventional robotic welding systems especially, proper cable management is important.
 Once the hardware is installed and the system is set up — but before full production begins — be sure to do a test run or two through the welding sequence to determine how the gun cable moves and if it gets caught on tooling.

 Another choice in selecting a gun is air-cooled versus water-cooled.
 This essentially comes down to the required duty cycle.
 The base material thickness, weld length and wire size all help determine the necessary duty cycle.
 Water-cooled guns are typically used in manufacturing heavy equipment and in the case of long cycle times and large wire diameters.

-Once the system type and gun is chosen, it’s all about proper fit and function of the gun.
+Once the system type and gun are chosen, it’s all about proper fit and function of the gun.
 It’s critical to ensure the robot arm can access all the welds — ideally in one position with one neck if possible.
 If not, different neck sizes, lengths and angles — and even custom necks — as well as different consumables or mounting arms can be used to improve weld access.

+The choice of nozzle is another important consideration since it can greatly hinder or improve access to the weld in a robotic cell.
+If a standard nozzle is not providing the necessary access, consider making a change.
+Nozzles are available in varying diameters, lengths and tapers to improve joint access.
 While many companies like to choose a nozzle with the smallest outside diameter available, it may be necessary to size the nozzle up to avoid spatter buildup and loss of shielding gas coverage.
 A nozzle with a 5/8-inch bore or larger is recommended because it allows the most access.